 The longlist of names for the CWA 2015/16 Ian Fleming Steel Dagger will be announced in the summer of 2016.

 2015/16 Judging panel:

-Josephine Lane (Chair CWA Ian Fleming Steel Judges) is the Editorial Project Manager for Ian Fleming Publications Ltd.
+Josephine Lane (Chair CWA Ian Fleming Steel Judges) is the Publishing Manager for Ian Fleming Publications Ltd.

 Ali Karim is the Assistant Editor of Shots eZine and writes and reviews for many US Magazines and Ezines.
 He was awarded the 2011 David Thompson Memorial Award for Special Services to the Crime and Thriller Genre and in 2013 awarded the Don Sandstrom Lifetime achievement award for services to Crime and Mystery Fandom.
 Karim is also an associate member of The Crime Writers Association [CWA]; an associate member of International Thriller Writers Inc. [ITW] and a former literary judge for both best debut novel and best thriller.

 Professor Heather O’Donoghue is Professor of Old Norse at the University of Oxford, and an avid reader of all kinds of crime and thriller novels.
 She has served several terms on the CWA Goldsboro Gold Dagger judging panel, and reviews crime fiction for various journals.

 Diggory Laycock is on the board of Ian Fleming Publications and The Ian Fleming Estate.
 He is the great-nephew of Ian Fleming.